Book review: Rift-breaker, by Tristan Michael Savage

 Source: review copy courtesy of Magabala Books.

 This entry was posted on July 9, 2014 at 6:40 pm and is filed under Book Reviews, School Library stuff.
 Tagged: 2014 Indigenous Literature Week, Indigenous authors, Rift-breaker, Tristan Michael Savage.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.